pszemraj/vid2cleantxt/README.md

 4. add a script to convert `.txt` files to a clean PDF report, [example here](https://www.dropbox.com/s/fpqq2qw7txbkujq/ACE%20NLP%20Workshop%20-%20Session%20II%20-%20Dec%202%202021%20-%20full%20transcription%20-%20txt2pdf%2012.05.2021%20%20Standard.pdf?dl=1)
 5. add summarization script/module
 6. further expand the functionality of the `vid2cleantxt` module
+7. Add support for transcribing the other languages in the whisper model (e.g., French, German, Spanish, etc.).
+This will require synchronized API changes to ensure that English spell correction is only applied to English transcripts, etc.

 ### I've found x repo / script / concept that I think you should incorporate or collaborate with the author